Thursday, October 4, 2012

 I was first introduced to this book after reading the first book in the series.

-I chose to buy this book because I loved City of Bones
+I chose to buy this book because I loved City of Bones.
+Purchased brand new from Barnes & Noble

 I was first introduced to this book when I read about Melissa Marr on a website, somewhere, some year I can't remember.
 Sketchy, I know.
 But it was a while ago.